 Stone Shields are Meiko’s tank defensive mechanic and worth highlighting due to how important they are.
 When applied, they appear on the UI next to the character.
 The bar is the health, and the 3 yellow orbs are how many shields you have left.

 Stone Shield also does a ton of damage.
 Don’t sit at 2 casts ready to go until you hit 0, use the second charge when it’s ready.
 Stone Shield also has no duration, so pre-cast it at the start of the dungeon and in between pulls.
+An exception to this would be if you’re expecting a large burst of damage or tankbuster from a boss soon.

 One other quirk of Stone Shield is that they do not take damage while doing the spell animation, even though they’re still providing mitigation.